muaazl/muaazl/README.md

 ###

-<p align="left">I’m an IT undergraduate focusing on web development, especially the MERN stack (React, Node, Express, MongoDB, TypeScript).
+<p align="left">I’m a CS Undergrad focusing on web development, especially the MERN stack (React, Node, Express, MongoDB, TypeScript).
 I build small production-ready apps and developer tools, and I also work with Python and Java while learning.</p>

 ###